-Easy sweet potato cake recipe with canned yams or leftovers is a delicious Thanksgiving dessert moist and delicious baked in the oven.
+Our sweet potato cake with canned yams or leftover mashed potatoes is a delicious Thanksgiving dessert.
 Whether you use frozen or have leftover sweet potato cubes after the holidays to use up this is a winner for after dinner!

 There are many ways to make the main base ingredient.
 If you have some left over from the night before then you are set.
 Year round you can find these diced in the frozen section and can be defrosted to make this.
 Another option is to cook Pressure Cooker Sweet Potatoes which is the fastest way to make the insides tender as possible.